xrdocs/design/_blogs/2022-12-01-cst-routed-optical-2_0.md

 ### EPNM DCO Performance Measurement
 EPNM continuously monitors and stores PM data for DCO optics for important KPIs such as TX/RX power, BER, and Q values.
 The screenshots below highlight monitoring.
-While EPNM stores historical data, clicking on a speciic KPI will enable realtime monitoring by polling for data every 30 seconds.
+While EPNM stores historical data, clicking on a speciic KPI will enable realtime monitoring by polling for data every 20 seconds.

 #### DCO Physical Layer PM KPIs

 The following shows common physical layer KPIs such as OSNR and RX/TX power.
+This is exposed by monitoring the Optics layer of the interface.
+DCO.

 ![](http://xrdocs.io/design/images/ron-hld/ron-epnm-optics-phy-pm.png){:height="100%" width="100%"}

-The following shows common framing layer KPIs such as Bit Error Rate.
+The following shows common framing layer KPIs such as number of corrected words per interval and  (BIEC) Bit Error Rate.
+This is exposed by monitoring the CoherentDSP layer of the interface.

 ![](http://xrdocs.io/design/images/ron-hld/ron-epnm-optics-dsp-pm.png){:height="100%" width="100%"}

 # Cisco IOS-XR Model-Driven Telemetry for Routed Optical Networking Monitoring